Esme-4/AdvExamples/index.md

 [RStudio](https://rstudio.com/products/rstudio/), the idea is to use this site as support of the different statistics courses I teach at UNAM.
 There is an undergraduate [statistics course](https://fabarrios.github.io/ProbEstad/) with its related material in the WEB.
 I also have some [notes](https://fabarrios.github.io/AdvExamples/Notes/Notes).
 For the problems presented here I started with some t-Test, ANOVA, and regression examples.

 ## Student's *t* Test, Comparing Two samples
 The simplest so-called classical tests for comparing two samples means.
 For independent samples, constant variances of the samples, and the errors normally distributed the *Student's t test*, and when the samles are independent but the errors are not normally distributed the *Wilcoxon rank-sum test*.
-We have {several ecamples for the comparison of the means of two camples](https://fabarrios.github.io/AdvExamples/t_testExamles/t_testExamples.html).
+We have [several ecamples for the comparison of the means of two camples](https://fabarrios.github.io/AdvExamples/t_testExamples/t_testExamples.html).

 ## Repeated OneWay ANOVA
 After loading data in R, the first step is to understand the format and structure of the data loaded, and restructure its order if needed to use the